The Chair Drill teaches the student the feel for

 - The chair does not lift up off its rear legs - your hip should maintain light contact with the chair

 and brush the chair lightly as you turn back.

 Your head should not move laterally at all.
 Rotation is OK, lateral movement is not.

 - After your backswing is completed,

-the initial motion is to pressure down on your left foot, then
+the initial motion is to

 make a deliberate lateral shift of the hips